-You may be pulled over for an operating under the influence check whether or not you have been drinking.
-It is helpful to understand what could happen and how to respond as a driver.
+Whether or not you’ve been drinking, you could be pulled over for drunk driving, officially known as operating under the influence.
+If this happens, it’s helpful to understand what could happen and how to respond as a driver.

 Keep in mind that you may feel fine after having a few drinks, but that is not an indication of whether your blood alcohol content is over the legal limit.
 How you feel is tied to your alcohol tolerance but has no effect on the scientific calculation of your blood alcohol content (BAC).
 This is the number used to determine whether there will be an OUI charge.